Got a long-awaited vacation and would appreciate the top 10 best places to visit in Africa?

 These mountains are also home to the country’s highest peaks which are blessed with ice capping during the winter, creating a spectacular sight that lures and seduces all those who step foot in the region.

-If you are more daring and would appreciate enjoying the heights of your well earned vacation, you’ll love the rides on elephant back that are made possible via The Garden Route.
+If you are more daring and would appreciate enjoying the heights of your well-earned vacation, you’ll love the rides on elephant back that are made possible via The Garden Route.

 Other attractions that would certainly make sense to you as a tourist include The iSimangaliso Wetland Park which is home to more than 500 species of special birds as well as boasts the highest concentration of crocodiles and hippos in the whole of Africa.

-This unique wilderness area also offers visitors and tourists to it the unique and completely novel chance to combine a classic safari experience with coastal adventures in the marine reserve such as fishing, kayaking, snorkeling and diving.
+This unique wilderness area also offers visitors and tourists to it a unique and completely novel chance to combine a classic safari experience with coastal adventures in the marine reserve such as fishing, kayaking, snorkeling and diving.

 Other tourists who have been to the country before always have a reason to revisit – something that we’re dead certain will also be your reality too, if you’re bold enough to take the initiative and look to the south of Africa!